 In this blog post, you’ll learn:

-The following insurance premiums are HRA-qualified expenses:
+The following insurance premiums are HRA-qualified medical expenses:

 Next, there are out-of-pocket medical expenses.
-This includes any qualifying medical costs an employee’s health plan doesn’t cover or anything their insurance company expects them to pay for on their own, such as a copayment.
-If an employee has unused HRA funds, out-of-pocket expenses are a good way to spend them.
+This includes any qualifying medical costs that an employee’s health insurance plan doesn’t cover, as well as any expenses their insurer expects them to pay for on their own, such as copayments or coinsurance.

-Qualifying out-of-pocket healthcare expenses include:
+Qualifying out-of-pocket medical expenses include:

-Depending on the type of out-of-pocket cost your employees incur, they must submit different claim documents for reimbursement.
 You should include claim information in your HRA’s plan documents along with the medical expenses the benefit covers.
-However, we’ll go over the three different expense category types in the sections below.
+However, we’ll go over the three different expense category types in the sections below to give you an idea of how it works.

 Your employees’ proof must include the following: